 Apart from effective flow of information that BIM brings to the table, its other fairly important features include third party integration, easy customizations to any project environment, report processing and time management.
 Other important features of BIM in mitigating problems arising from project information management includes effective task management, team collaboration, learning materials for training site personnel on using the tool, integration of effective project communication features like risk analysis, document flow and management as well as the capability to be used in mobile devices for easy flow of project information around large project environments.

 With an effective project information management system there is an increase in efficiency and more transparency.
-Typically the use of BIM as an effective project management tool yields to better data quality, no change orders or rework, collaborative project designs, no loss of project information, there is a coordinated approach to projects, virtual simulation, virtual modeling and so on.
-Popular BIM tools that yield effective project information management project environments includes the cloud-based Infrakit, Autodesk BIM 360, Tekla BIMsight, Revit, Navisworks, BIMobject, Procore, Archicad, BrisCAD BIM, Allplan Architecture and so on.
+Typically the use of Building information modeling as an effective project management tool yields to better data quality, no change orders or rework, collaborative project designs, no loss of project information, there is a coordinated approach to projects, virtual simulation, virtual modeling, and so on.
+Popular Building information modeling tools that yield effective project information management project environments includes the cloud-based Infrakit, Autodesk BIM 360, Tekla BIMsight, Revit, Navisworks, BIMobject, Procore, Archicad, BrisCAD BIM, Allplan Architecture and so on.